-5 The Commission notes previous opinions stating restrictions as to the use of the building fund.
-For example, in Advisory Opinion 1983-8, the Commission concluded that the office building fund exception did not apply to donations to pay for the costs of the property taxes, assessments, charges and other expenses incurred by a trust that administered a party's office facilities.
-In Advisory Opinion 1988-12, the for the initial lease of these facilities.
-Furthermore, unlike the above costs, there is no connection between the payment of the current lease and the construction or purchase and renovation of a new office building.
-The payment of the lease would not result in the acquisition of any property rights or interest in land that could otherwise be sold and used to finance the purchase.
-Accordingly, DWP's office building fund may not be used to pay the described lease expenses.
+The Commission notes that the building fund exemption specifically applies to 3 costs directly relating to the purchase, construction or renovation of an office building, 4 not the leasing of such facilities.5 Therefore, the fund could not have been used for the 5 6 initial lease of these facilities.
+Furthermore, unlike the above costs, there is no connection between the payment of the current lease and the construction or purchase and 7 8 renovation of a new office building.
+The payment of the lease would not result in the acquisition of any property rights or interest in land that could otherwise be sold and used 9 to finance the purchase.6 Accordingly, DPW's office building fund may not be used to 10 11 pay the described lease expenses.
+The September 18 letter from counsel also states that DPW intends to use 12 the building fund "for the purchase of office machinery, equipment, furniture and 13 fixtures and similar property."
+The Commission, however, concludes that the building fund exemption does not allow payments for the purchase of office machines, equipment or furniture.
+These expenses, although sometimes treated as 16